Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Integrations

 ClickUp has 1,000+ integrations.
-Hive has around 1,000+ as well through native connections and Zapier, but ClickUp's native integrations — especially with GitHub, GitLab, Figma, Salesforce, and HubSpot — are deeper and better maintained.
-Both tools connect to Slack, Google Workspace, Microsoft 365, and Zoom without issue.
+Hive also hits around 1,000+ through native connections and Zapier, but ClickUp's native connections — especially with GitHub, GitLab, Figma, Salesforce, and HubSpot — go deeper and get updated more regularly.
+Both connect fine to Slack, Google Workspace, Microsoft 365, and Zoom.

-If your stack is developer-heavy, ClickUp's GitHub and GitLab integrations are a real differentiator.
-We're talking commits and PRs linking directly to tasks, which cuts down on the "wait, what branch is this?" back-and-forth significantly.
+If your team is developer-heavy, ClickUp's GitHub and GitLab integrations are a real difference-maker.
+Commits and PRs link directly to tasks, which cuts down on the "wait, what branch is this?" back-and-forth pretty significantly.

 Winner: ClickUp